Updated: Sep 12

 1 cup frozen strawberries or blackberries

-2 tbsp dry fit peanut butter or 1/4 cup creamy peanut butter
+2 tbsp dry fit peanut butter or 1/4 cup organic peanut butter

 1/4 tsp vanilla